14 things you’ll find in Dutch houses that make internationals go: “Wait, what?”

 Definitely not a fun experience if you’re afraid of heights. 🥴 Image: DutchReview/Supplied

-If you’re in need of practice for a trip to the Tibetan mountainside, please visit a Dutch house.
+If you need practice for a trip to the Tibetan mountainside, please visit a Dutch house.
+The steepness is mostly born out of necessity.

 Dutch houses are packed more closely than stroopwafels in AH packaging because Dutch authorities used to tax people based on the width of their homes.

-So, if you’re visiting a Dutch house and cry out in amazement at the steepness of their stairs — be warned that your shins may also be in danger. 💢
+So, if you’re visiting a Dutch house and cry out in amazement at the steepness of their stairs, be warned that your shins may also be in danger.

 6. A gourmetten bakplaat (griddle) that’s whipped out every December